discord/discord-open-source/README.md

 * Submit a PR with your change and, if all is OK, we'll merge it and pull it in!

 Thanks for being part of Discord!

+This list does not currently extend to Discord bots, but look forward to something for bots in the future.